 Just blend half a banana until smooth and add it to 1/4 cup of heavy cream.
 Then, froth or whip it until it’s fluffy!
 Make sure to use ripe bananas for the cream; it will be less starchy (aka what gives you that drying mouthfeel) and be sweeter!

 You should make it right before serving, but for a big batch, keep it in a pourable container in the fridge.
+The banana cream should be made fresh to prevent it from turning brown (oxidation).

 How to Make Banana Syrup